cvlab-ai/endoscopy/README.md

 Examples are `L` for grayscale, `RGB`, `RGBA`.
 If not specified then mask will be copied as is.
 - `--training-type {binary-seg,multilabel-seg,multilabel-classification}`
-Argument is required!
+Type of training Argument is required!
-Type of training.
 When set to `multilabel-classification`:
     - no masks are copied to the output directory.
     - ers-use-empty-masks parameter will be overridden to true.

-- `--binary`
-Flag specifying whether the segmentation should be binary.
-Useful for 2 class segmentation problems like disease and normal.
-In this mode, there will be no color reversing in classes labeled as healthy in ERS class mapping.
-Defaults to false.
-See [healthy flag section](#healthy-flag).
+Setting to `binary-seg` is useful for 2 class segmentation problems like disease and normal.
+In this mode, there will be no color reversing in classes labeled as positive in ERS class mapping.
 - `--hyperkvasir-path HYPERKVASIR_PATH`
 Path for Hyperkvasir dataset (must contain folders `labeled-images` and `segmented-images`)
 - `--ers-path ERS_PATH`